webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 This chain is supported by current operating systems

 #### **Chain 2 (legacy)** : (your cert) > R3 > ISRG Root X1 > DST Root CA X3
-This chain is ideal if you need broader compatibility with older operating systems, including Android 7.0 and lower.
+This chain is ideal if you need broader compatibility with older operating systems, including Android 7.1 and lower.
+Note the [important caution below](#switching-to-chain-2-legacy)
 :::

 For IIS etc, you can only serve one of these chains per Windows server (machine), not a combination per site etc. The default trust store maintenance in Certify The Web will provide the *modern* chain.
 If you need the legacy chain you may still need import the cross signed ISRG Root X1 (see *Switching to Chain 2*, below) unless it was already installed.